 - the kind of prepayment meter you have.

-The safeguard tariff will last until December 2020 when smart meters, alongside other advances in the energy industry, are expected to bring about easier access to better deals.
+For prepayment meter customers, it’s due to end by 2020.
+By then we expect smart meters, alongside other advances in the energy industry, to bring about easier access to better deals.

-As the energy regulator, Ofgem administers and sets the level for the cap.
-We do this based on a broad estimate of how much it costs an efficient supplier to provide gas and/or electricity services to a prepayment customer.
-We update the level of the cap every six months, in April and October.
+We update the level of the safeguard tariff every six months, in April and October.
+As the energy regulator, Ofgem administers and sets the level for the safeguard, using a methodology set by the Competition and Markets Authority (CMA).
+We do this based on a broad estimate of how much it costs an efficient supplier to provide gas and/or electricity services to a prepayment and Warm Home Discount customer.

-To calculate what the cap should be, we:
+To calculate what the level should be, we:

-- take the benchmark figure for the price cap level, initially set by the CMA
+- take the benchmark figure for the safeguard tariff price cap, initially set by the CMA

 - update the CMA benchmark using three indices:

-- wholesale energy prices for the six months before the cap is set
+- wholesale energy prices for the six months before the safeguard is set

 - environmental levy forecasts from the Office for Budget Responsibility.

 - calculate an allowance for network charges (the costs to transport energy to you) from network companies’ published charges.
-This causes the cap to vary by region.
+This causes the safeguard level to vary by region.

-We publish the cap levels for a customer that does not use any energy, and for a customer that uses an assumed amount of energy.
-The assumed value works in a similar way to Typical Domestic Consumption Values you may see on price comparison websites, where they are used to calculate the cost of a typical energy bill.
-We can then get a cap level for all other possible consumption levels using these values.
+We publish the safeguard levels for a customer that does not use any energy, and for a customer that uses an assumed amount of energy.
+The assumed value works in a similar way to typical domestic consumption values you may see on price comparison websites, where they are used to calculate the cost of a typical energy bill.
+We can then get a level for all other possible consumption levels using these values.

 Find out more about the network part of your bill at The energy network: How it works for you

-The prepay price cap we administer gives you peace of mind that you are paying a fairer price based on the real costs of energy.
+The safeguard tariff we administer gives you peace of mind that you are paying a fairer price based on the real costs of energy.
 But you could still save by shopping around to a different tariff or supplier.

-Where you can, switch to a fixed tariff to cut your bill prices further – doing so could also make it easier to repay a debt if you have one.
+Where you can, switch to a fixed tariff to cut your bill prices further – saving money on your bill could also make it more affordable to repay a debt if you have one.
 See our energy guides below for more advice.

 More energy guides